top of page

 The OO Gauge group have embarked on a new project, fully DCC and using JMRI as well, the layout is called "Flatford Road Gasworks" based very loosely on a plan one of our members produced of the old Gasworks & Malthouse at Brentwood, modellers license applies here as space limitations always get in the way.
 Baseboards have been sourced from Grainge & Hodder in the West Midlands, being laser cut for absolute accuracy giving us a secure and stable base to work with.

-The build is already underway and you can follow the progress here and on our social media feed, It is hoped to have at least some of the layout operational with some place holder basic buildings for our next show in August 2024, but with any layout build its not guaranteed, its a very tight schedule for such a large undertaking, but we will do our best! and it is our intention to add to the images below to show progress as progress is made.
+The build is already underway and you can follow the progress here and on our social media feed, The layout made its first operational apperence at our show in August 2024, performing very well.
+We are working with a very tight schedule for such a large undertaking, but we will do our best! and it is our intention to add to the images below to show progress as progress is made.

 You too could also become involved by joining the club, pop over to the contact us page to arrange a visit.